Ford Falcon (EA): Development

 The result of a A$700 million development program, the EA Falcon bore a passing resemblance to the European Ford Scorpio.
 However under the skin, it remained an entirely Australian design, and is credited as the first Falcon model to employ wind tunnel testing.
 Developed under the codename EA26 (E for the large size, A for Australia, 26 for the (usually in sequence) global project number), it would retain the traditional Falcon hallmarks of width and rear-wheel drive.
-This proved to be the correct move as sales of the Falcon began to climb after the fuel crisis aftermath, while those of the rival Holden Commodore slipped.
-It became clear that Australian buying patterns had not truly changed and what the public wanted was a full-size (albeit smaller) family car.
+This had proven to be a successful strategy during the preceding decade; as the 1979 oil crisis eased, the XE and XF model Falcons had become Australia's top-selling car, overtaking their key rival, the compact Holden Commodore.

 In addition, Ford's dominance of the taxi market in Australia meant that a car that could comfortably seat three along the back seat—and even the front, with a bench seat installed—was necessary.
 It also ensured that Ford could retain, at least until Holden released the new Statesman/Caprice in 1990, the market for official cars for governmental use.

 A centre high-mount stop light (CHMSL) was added late in Series I production as it was mandated by 1 July 1989.

 Engines and transmissions

-The EA series brought new engines to the Ford Falcon along with across the board fuel injection, overhead camshaft cylinder head, inclined valve alloy heads and a low profile intake manifold lowering the engine height.
-The capacity was decreased from the previous XF which was 4.1 litres and a push rod overhead valve (OHV) design.
-All EA series engines utilised the corporate Ford EEC-IV engine management system.
+The EA series brought heavily updated inline six engines of single overhead camshaft (OHC) design to the Ford Falcon, replacing the long-running pushrod overhead valve (OHV) 3.3 and 4.1 litre units.
+All engines were now equipped with electronic fuel injection utilising the corporate Ford EEC-IV engine management system, inclined valve alloy heads and a low profile intake manifold lowering the engine height.

+Three engine choices were initially offered: